-- Montana has the second largest elk population by state with 150,000 elk.
+- The state of Montana has the second-largest elk population in the country, with 150,000 elk.

 - Elk are often called wapiti - a Shawnee word meaning "white rump."

-- Elk can run up to 40 miles per hour and beat horses in short races, and jump up to 8 vertical feet.
+- Elk can run up to 40 miles per hour, beat horses in short races, and jump up to 8 vertical feet.

 - Crow Indian Wedding dresses are often decorated in elk canine teeth.

 - The journals of Lewis and Clark were bound in elk hide.

 - Elk will change colors throughout the year.